 Emotional abuse is the most frequent type of elder maltreatment with estimates of one in twenty older persons being emotionally or psychologically abused each year.
 (4)

 In a long-term care setting, the majority of physical and emotional abuse is committed by nurse's assistants.
 These are also the caretakers that have the most contact with residents.(5)

 Signs of Emotional Abuse of the Elderly

 The National Center on Elder Abuse lists sudden, unexplained behavioral changes, such as emotional withdrawal and silence around caretakers, as red flags or symptoms of emotional abuse and psychological abuse.
-Other emotional elder abuse symptoms include:
+Other emotional elder abuse symptoms, vulnerabilities, and warning signs include:

 - Avoidance of eye contact, darting eyes, evasiveness